flybywiresim/docs/docs/a32nx-dev/overview.md

     ... more to come
 ```

-Each directory will usually contain a build.js/build.sh file that is called from a central build script located in `srcipts/build.sh`.
+Each directory will usually contain a build.js/build.sh file that is called from a central build script located in `scripts/build.sh`.

 A Docker container is used to ship pre-configured build environments to developers.
 It contains necessary library headers and compilers, and requires no user intervention at all.

-This build process is optimized to be run in a cloud CI pipelines on GitHub Actions.
+This build process is optimized to be run in cloud CI pipelines on GitHub Actions.
 This allows us to automatically distribute development master builds to thousands of users without any manual intervention.
 It lets the team deploy critical fixes to production in a matter of minutes.

 The automatic CI pipeline is sometimes manually added to other branches in order to provide the community with experimental versions.